 In general, eating 1400 calories is enough to lose weight.
 As long as you’re in a negative energy balance, meaning your energy expenditure is greater than your energy intake, you will create a calorie deficit that leads to increased fat oxidation and weight loss.

 The one caveat is that you need to pay extra attention to the quality of your food.
-High-quality nutrient-dense foods will provide you enough vitamins, minerals, fatty acids, and amino acids.
+High-quality nutrient-dense foods will provide you with enough vitamins, minerals, fatty acids, and amino acids.
 This means you need to prioritize your nutrition with:

 - High-quality lean proteins (meats, fish, eggs, dairy)